Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 RUN npm run build

-Now build an image from this Dockerfile by using the command:
+Now build an image from this Dockerfile by running the command:

 docker build -t builder